Typhus: Signs and symptoms

 These signs and symptoms refer to epidemic typhus, as it is the most important of the typhus group of diseases.

 Signs and symptoms begin with sudden onset of fever and other flu-like symptoms about one to two weeks after being infected.
 Five to nine days after the symptoms have started, a rash typically begins on the trunk and spreads to the extremities.
 This rash eventually spreads over most of the body, sparing the face, palms, and soles.
 Signs of meningoencephalitis begin with the rash and continue into the second or third weeks.
 Other signs of meningoencephalitis include sensitivity to light (photophobia), altered mental status (delirium), or coma.
 Untreated cases are often fatal.

+Signs of scrub typhus usually start within 1 to 2 weeks after being infected.
+These symptoms include fever, headaches, chills, swollen lymph nodes, nausea/vomiting, and a rash at the site of infection called an eschar.
+More severe symptoms may damage the lungs, brain, kidney, meninges, and heart.

 Causes

 Multiple diseases include the word "typhus" in their descriptions.
 Types include:

+Diagnosis

+The main method of diagnosing typhus of all types is laboratory testing.
+It is most commonly done with an indirect immunofluorescence antibody IFA test for all types of typhus.
+This tests a sample for the antibodies associated with typhus.
+It can also be done with either immunohistochemistry (IHC) or polymerase chain reaction (PCR) tests excluding scrub typhus.
+Scrub typhus is not tested with IHC or PCR but is instead tested with the IFA test as well as indirect immunuoperoxidase (IIP) assays.

 Prevention

-As of 2020, no vaccine is commercially available.
+As of 2025, no vaccine is commercially available.
 A vaccine has been in development for scrub typhus known as the scrub typhus vaccine.